johanneswilm/kernelDensityEstimates.js/README.md

 # kernelDensityEstimates.js
-a javascript function to calculate kernel density estimates
+A javascript function to calculate kernel density estimates using automatic bandwidth prediction, just like specified in Stata manual.